OpenRailAssociation/osrd-website/content/docs/reference/design-docs/train-sim-v3/prior-art.en.md

-    - engineering margins are defined such that their effect has to be entirely contained within their bounds. even though it's a desirable property, it means that simulations become a multi-pass affair, with no obvious way of keeping train behavior consistent accross passes and boundaries.
+    - engineering margins are defined such that their effect has to be entirely contained within their bounds. even though it's a desirable property, it means that simulations become a multi-pass affair, with no obvious way of keeping train behavior consistent across passes and boundaries.
     - this can only be done if the train state is entirely described by its location and speed, otherwise simulation results cannot be pieced together.
     - piecing together simulation results is very hard to execute reliably, as there are many corner cases to be considered.